SelenaKhurana/Eye-Exercise/README.md

 # Eye-Exercise

 NAME: Eye Assignment
-DESCRIPTION: Eye Coding Assignment from MITxPRO
+DESCRIPTION: Eye Coding Assignment from MITxPRO.
+This assignment allowed me to create a depicition of two eyes using a single eye image.
+The eyes follow the mouse once it is hovered over.

 INSTALLATION:
 To install, download all files to the same directory folder, maintainging the existing folder structure.